igrishaev/pg2/README.md

  {:name "Juan", :active true, :id 3}]
 ~~~

 The `:where` clause determines conditions for update.
-You can also specify what
+You can also specify
 columns to return:

 ~~~clojure